 Why Do Some German Shepherds’ Ears Not Stand Up?

-It’s In the Breeding Stock
+It’s in the Breeding Stock

-The German Shepherd is the third most popular breed, according to the American Kennel Club (AKC).
+The German Shepherd is the fourth most popular breed, according to the American Kennel Club (AKC).
 That fact will come into play with the availability and price of the dog.
 A purebred puppy will likely run you close to $1,000.
 However, if you’re opting for one from a championship line, you can easily pay up to five figures.

-The chances are that if you are paying on the low-end of the spectrum, you might be getting a dog that isn’t show quality.
+The chances are that if you are paying on the low end of the spectrum, you might be getting a dog that isn’t show quality.
 It may have a disqualifying trait, such as floppy ears.
 This characteristic has a genetic component.
 If one or both parents had ears that didn’t stand erect, your pet may have inherited it.
 If that’s the case, there may not be a whole lot you can about it.

 Injury or Trauma Damaged the Cartilage